Follow us

 Several GCP Members and partners have already been incorporating regenerative agriculture into their work, but there are a multitude of approaches and existing knowledge.
 The lack of a common definition and baseline understanding at the global level presents a critical barrier to scaling regenerative efforts for coffee sustainability.

-To ensure that the RegenCoffee Framework reflects the realities and needs of all coffee stakeholders, GCP is launching a global public consultation between 19 March and 15 April 2025.
-The consultation process will draw on broad participation from the member community and beyond, including academia, donors, and investors.
+To ensure that the RegenCoffee Framework reflects the diverse realities and needs of coffee stakeholders, GCP is conducting a public consultation until 15 April 2025.
+The consultation process draws on broad participation from the member community and beyond, including academia, donors, and investors.

 GCP thanks the following organizations for supporting this work